sebastianromerocruz/CS1134-data-structures-and-algorithms/exercises/runtime-analysis-1/README.md

 ## **Runtime Complexity Analysis**

-Analyze the runtime of three Python functions.
+Analyse the runtime of three Python functions.
 For each function:

 1. **Determine its overall asymptotic complexity (Θ notation).**
 2. **Break down the complexity of each operation.**